-And the good news is that if you are working with a therapist to help select the right wheelchair for you, they will take all of the measurements that they need during your assessment, so you don't need to worry about this!
+And the good news is that if you are working with a therapist to help select the right wheelchair for you, they will take all the measurements they need during your assessment, so you don't need to worry about this!

 Why do you need to have leg rests that swing away?

-If the leg rests swing-away, the wheelchair user can get closer to an object that they are being transferred onto, like a bed or a chair.
+If the leg rests swing away, the wheelchair user can get closer to an object that they are being transferred onto, like a bed or a chair.
 The swing-away leg rests also make it easier if a hoist or piece of equipment is used to help transfer the wheelchair user and gets them closer to the wheelchair which will make the transfer easier and safer.

 Once I have my wheelchair, what maintenance does it need?